-- 1. Sign into the Microsoft Intune admin center - Create a new Autopilot device group for personal WorkSpaces.
-For more information, see 2.
-Create device groups for Windows Autopilot. - Choose Groups, New group a. - b.
-For Group type, choose Security. - For Membership type, choose Dynamic Device.
-C. - Choose Edit dynamic query to create a dynamic membership rule.
+- 1. Sign into the Microsoft Intune admin center - 2.
+Create a new Autopilot device group for personal WorkSpaces.
+For more information, see Create device groups for Windows Autopilot. - a.
+Choose Groups, New group - b.
+For Group type, choose Security. - c.
+For Membership type, choose Dynamic Device. - d.
+Choose Edit dynamic query to create a dynamic membership rule.
 The rule should be in the following format:

-(device.devicePhysicalIds -any ( -eq "[OrderID]:WorkSpacesDirectoryName"))
+(device.devicePhysicalIds -any (\ -eq "[OrderID]:WorkSpacesDirectoryName"))